Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Set-MsolCompanySettings.md

 ```

 ### -UsersPermissionToReadOtherUsersEnabled

+> [!NOTE]
+> Setting this to $False may have adverse impacts on many services in your tenant.
+For example, Team Owners will no longer be able to add members to a team.

 Indicates whether to allow users to view the profile info of other users in their company.
 This setting is applied company-wide.
 Set to $False to disable users' ability to use the Azure AD module for Windows PowerShell to access user information for their organization.